 But for other forms, like novels, manuals, and textbooks, the relevance of print is as strong as ever.
 Unlike many predictions, ebooks did not overtake print.
 In 2016, Pew Research conducted a survey on the trends in reading habits – the information they gathered is enlightening:

-Not only do more readers prefer reading in print, only a slim margin (6%) of respondents admit to only using digital.
+Not only do more readers prefer reading in print, but only a slim margin (6%) of respondents also admit to only using digital.

 What this means to us is that printing is alive and well!
 Of course, we’ve always known that, as we watched our number of books printed per year steadily grow.
 What the data does not mean is that the traditionally accepted means of printing can’t change.

 In the early 2000s, publishing experienced what many dubbed “Publishing 2.0,” a shift toward digital and electronic means of content distribution.
 This was the self-publishing revolution.

 Well, that revolution is still in full swing.
 This year and in the years to come, Lulu will be leading the charge toward more and better means of accessing, creating, and distributing your content.

 Alright, I won’t beat the point to death.
 Lulu is all about innovation in 2018.
 That’s our goal and direction.